 I am a health economist and an assistant professor in the Division of Health Policy and Economics of the Department of Population Health Sciences at the Joan & Sanford I. Weill Medical College of Cornell University.
-I am also an Associate Director of the Cornell Health Policy Center and the Cornell Center for Health Equity.
+I direct the Medicaid Policy Impact Initiative at Cornell and am an Associate Director of the Cornell Health Policy Center and the Cornell Center for Health Equity.

 I study Medicaid and the health care safety net in the United States.
 Through my research, I aim to identify policy levers to address racial, ethnic, and socioeconomic disparities in health and health care.